gronke/ansible-nginx-site/README.md

 Ansible Role: nginx-site
 ========================

-This Role is used to configure individual nginx vhost-sites stored in `/etc/nginx/sites-available/`
+This Role is used to configure individual Nginx vhost-sites stored in `/etc/nginx/sites-available/`

 ## Configuration